Ronald J. Stoney, MD, Co-Founder

 Megan D. Patterson, Chief Executive Officer

-Megan Patterson, Chief Executive Officer, has a diverse background in biotechnology which includes roles in regulatory, business development, and project management.
-She established the U.S. office for Clinical Network Services, a CRO and consulting firm focused on late pre-clinical and clinical product development, and played a key role in establishing Coté Orphan Consulting, a regulatory affairs firm for orphan products.
-She has also been honored with several awards for her work with non-profits.
-Megan has degrees from Drake University and Keck Graduate Institute of Applied Life Sciences.
+Megan Patterson, Chief Executive Officer, has a diverse background in the life sciences which includes roles in regulatory, marketing, business development, and project management.
+She has been involved primarily in the translational and clinical development stages of biologic, drug, device and diagnostic products.
+Megan established the U.S. office for Clinical Network Services, an international CRO and consulting firm focused on late pre-clinical and clinical product development and played a key role in establishing Coté Orphan Consulting, a regulatory affairs firm for orphan products in Washington, DC.
+She has also been honored with several awards for her work with non-profits and served as an AmeriCorps*VISTA (Volunteer in Service to America) as a community engagement manager in Ferguson, Missouri.
+Megan has a BS in Chemistry and Biochemistry, Cell & Molecular Biology from Drake University and a Masters in Business Science Keck Graduate Institute of Applied Life Sciences.

 David M. Rae